 - About two dozen quail eggs

 - A couple of garlic cloves minced (or 3cm length of pre-minced chunky garlic from a squeezy tube)

 - Shoestring fries

 Prepare earlier.
 Bring a pot of water to boil, and when nearly boiling add the quail eggs for two and a half minutes.
 Once boiling, reduce the heat so the boil is slow.
 When done, quickly remove the eggs to an ice bath of water to rapidly cool.
 Shell most of the eggs, expecting a few failures to snack on, and leave four un-shelled for presentation.
 Pop them covered into the fridge.

 I love bacon.
 Cook first to desired state in a non-stick pan then set aside.

-De-bone the quails, separate breast 'patty' from legs, toss out the wings, then brush skin with Baxters chutney mixed with garlic and refrigerate for around half an hour.
+De-bone the quails, separate breast 'patty' from legs, toss out the wings or give them to the cat, then brush skin with Baxters chutney mixed with garlic and refrigerate for around half an hour.

 To cook, start with the legs first, with the pan on moderately high heat for a couple of minutes, tossing regularly.
 Then turn down the heat to medium, add the breast, skin side down and cook for five minutes checking it's not burning occasionally, flip the breasts over and cook for a further minute or two.
-Take out the quail pieces to rest.
+Take out the quail pieces to rest - they should still have pink medium rare meat inside, so don't over-cook them (quail ain't chicken...)
 Add flour to the pan, mix around for a minute or so, add Chardy to de-glaze for 30 seconds, add stock and reduce to a sauce.

 Halve the rolls and first toast the cut side of the base of the rolls in the pan with some olive oil until browned.
 Remove to the plates, and start toasting the top halves in more olive oil (watch they don't burn while you're busy with assembly).